hasura/graphql-engine/docs/graphql/manual/subscriptions/use-cases.rst

 .. note::

-   The ``subscribe and fetch`` pattern is not an equivalent of getting change events.
-For e.g. in the above example although you can construct the BEFORE and AFTER state of inactive users, you can only get the CURRENT state of the newly active users.
+   The ``subscribe and fetch`` pattern is not equivalent to getting change events.
+In the above example you can only get the *current* state of the newly active users by constructing the *before* and *after* state of inactive users.